vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 A port group or logical switch for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.

-**IMPORTANT**: For security reasons, whenever possible, use separate interfaces for the container network and the management network.
+**IMPORTANT**: For security reasons, whenever possible, use separate networks for the container network and the management network.

 To specify a container network, you provide the name of a port group or logical switch for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.

 - The port group or logical switch must exist before you create the VCH.
 For information about how to create a port group or logical switch, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
 - Isolate the mapped container networks by using a separate VLAN for each network.
-- You cannot use the same interface as you use for the bridge network.
+- You cannot use the same network as you use for the bridge network.
 - If the port group or logical switch that you specify does not support DHCP, you must configure an [IP Address Range](#ip-range) for the containers to use.
 - The descriptive name that you provide appears under `Networks` when you run `docker info` or `docker network ls` on the deployed VCH.
 The descriptive name cannot include spaces.
-The descriptive name is optional unless the interface name contains spaces.
-If the interface name contains spaces, you must specify a descriptive name.
+The descriptive name is optional unless the network name contains spaces.
+If the network name contains spaces, you must specify a descriptive name.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.
 - If you use shared NFS share points as volumes stores, it is recommended to make the NFS target accessible from the container network.
 If you use NFS volume stores and you do not specify a container network, containers use NAT to route traffic to the NFS target through the VCH endpoint VM.
 This can create potential bottlenecks and a single point of failure.

 You can specify multiple container networks to add multiple vSphere networks to Docker.

-If you do not specify container networks, or if you deploy containers that do not use a container network, the containers' network services are still be available via port mapping through the VCH, by using NAT through the public interface of the VCH.
+If you do not specify container networks, or if you deploy containers that do not use a container network, the containers' network services are still be available via port mapping through the VCH, by using NAT through the public network of the VCH.

 #### Create VCH Wizard